Alan M. Taylor

 Professor of Economics and Finance

-My research interests span international trade, finance, macroeconomics, and economic history.
-I read mathematics at King’s College, Cambridge, and graduated with a Ph.D. in economics from Harvard University.
+His research interests span international trade, finance, macroeconomics, and economic history.
+He read mathematics at King’s College, Cambridge, and graduated with a Ph.D. in economics from Harvard University.

 His publications include numerous articles in a range of economics journals including the American Economic Review, Econometrica, the Quarterly Journal of Economics, the Journal of International Economics, and the Journal of Economic History; edited volumes and the books Global Capital Markets: Integration, Crisis and Growth published by Cambridge University Press (with Maurice Obstfeld), and Straining at the Anchor: The Argentine Currency Board and the Search for Macroeconomic Stability, 1880–1935 published by The University of Chicago Press (with Gerardo della Paolera); and essays on policy and commentary in the Financial Times, Foreign Affairs, Reuters, ft.com and vox.eu, among other publications.

-In 2004 I was awarded a John Simon Guggenheim Memorial Fellowship.
+In 2004, he was awarded a John Simon Guggenheim Memorial Fellowship.
 In 2009–10 I was named a Houblon-Norman/George Fellow at the Bank of England.
-I have been a visitor/consultant/speaker at many public sector organizations including the IMF, World Bank, IDB, ECB, BIS, various Federal Reserve Banks, and the central banks of France, Netherlands, Italy, Austria, Croatia, and Argentina.
-I have also served as a Senior Advisor at Morgan Stanley and have been a consultant to various asset managers.
+He has been a visitor/consultant/speaker at many public sector organizations including the IMF, World Bank, IDB, ECB, BIS, various Federal Reserve Banks, and the central banks of France, Netherlands, Italy, Austria, Croatia, and Argentina.
+He also has served as a Senior Advisor at Morgan Stanley and have been a consultant to various asset managers.